Relentless on Security

 The principles of least-privilege access are employed to restrict data access to those with a genuine business need.

-Physical security safeguards at data storage locations, including CCTV, dual-factor authentication for entry, and logging of entry and exit.
+Physical security safeguards at data center locations, including CCTV, dual-factor authentication for entry, and logging of entry and exit.

-Deactivation or suspension of access to key systems for employees that change roles, leave Microsoft, or who haven’t accessed a system for a certain period of time.
+Deactivation or suspension of access to key systems for employees that change roles, leave Microsoft, or who haven’t accessed a system for a defined period of time.

 We also prohibit secondary use of customer data, such as use for advertising.
 For example, our sales and marketing personnel are not allowed to access CSS case management tools to assist with marketing efforts.
 We help to ensure that customer data is used only for the purposes for which it was collected by enforcing policy and implementing training and access controls.